jjmccollum/open-cbgm/README.md

 ## Building

 If you wish to incorporate the open-cbgm library as a dependency for your own libraries or executables, you can build it by itself either as a static library or as a shared library.
 For a static library, invoking `cmake` and pointing to the directory containing the root-level `CMakeLists.txt` file will generate all of the appropriate Makefiles or Visual Studio project files to build the library statically.
-For a shared library, adding the `-DBUILD_SHARED_LIBS` argument after `cmake` will generate the appropriate files to build the library dynamically.
+For a shared library, adding the `-DBUILD_SHARED_LIBS=ON` argument after `cmake` will generate the appropriate files to build the library dynamically.

 ## Citation